YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 This Python script implements a small TCP server.
 For every incoming connection, the server:
 - Receives arbitrary bytes.
 - Passes them to `mhackeroni.crypter`, initialized with a path to `/tmp/keys`.
-- Sends the “encrypted” (or decrypted, depending on flow direction) output back to the client.
+- Sends the encrypted output back to the client.

 In other words, the server itself performs no validation or logic, it simply acts as a pass-through wrapper around the crypter library.